daltomi/xrunit/README.md

 ### Preprocessor directives

-_Note: The default values are based on ArtixLinux: see include/artixlinux.h_
+_Note: The default values are based on Artix Linux: see include/artix.h_

 * sv program